Writer

 Great Hair

-Her first original pilot script, “You’re Doing Great!” is based on her experience of losing her parents within the same month.
+Her first original pilot script, You’re Doing Great! is based on her experience of losing her parents within the same month.
 The story diverges from real life when the main character moves back to Mississippi to face her past while grieving.
 It’s a darkly comedic look at grief, mental health and moving forward.
 This piece is an official selection and finalist in ten festivals, including winning "Best Comedy Short Screenplay" at the Austin After Dark Film Festival, and is a TV Pilot Finalist at the Vail Film Festival Screenplay Competition.
-Watch the proof-of-concept sizzle reel here.
+Read more about YDG and watch the sizzle reel here.

-Her second original pilot script, “Welcome to Midday,” is based on her time as a house museum docent in Pittsburgh.
+Her original pilot script, Welcome to Midday, is based on her time as a house museum docent in Pittsburgh.
 During tours of this fictional house, the characters take stock of the question, “Who controls the narrative?”
-This script placed as a Finalist in the Big Apple Film Festival Screenplay Competition, and Quarter-Finalist in the Filmmatic Short Screenplay Awards (under the previous title Decents).
+This script placed as a Finalist in the Big Apple Film Festival Screenplay Competition, and Quarter-Finalist in the Filmmatic Short Screenplay Awards.
+Read more about WTM and listen to the original theme song here.